Updated November 2017

 A well-chosen travel backpack will be a reliable companion on your next adventure, wherever that may take you.

 Finding the right travel backpack can be almost as important as finding the right travel companion: you want to find luggage, and people, to match your rhythm, needs, and priorities.
-We spent some quality time adventuring with eleven of the most popular and intriguing travel-specific backpacks out there, took lots of notes, and brought it all together for you here.
+We spent some quality time adventuring with thirteen of the most popular and intriguing travel-specific backpacks out there, took lots of notes, and brought it all together for you here.
 We hope this review has helped you sort through your travel needs to find the gear that gets you where you want to go.
 Find the right match.
 Set yourself up for success.
 You'll form lasting friendships, collect adventures and stories, and perhaps most of all, avoid excess baggage.